 Motorbike Accident Claims

 Motorcyclists are one of many vulnerable road users amongst UK roads.
-In 2019 alone, there were approximately 16,200 Motorcycle accidents.
-This unfortunately showing accidents involving motorcyclists are a fairly common occurrence in the UK.
+In 2020, 285 motorcyclists were killed in Great Britain, whilst 4,429 were reported to be seriously injured and 8,890 slightly injured.
+This, unfortunately, shows that accidents involving motorcyclists are a fairly common occurrence in the UK.

 If you have suffered an injury following a motorcycle accident that wasn’t your fault either as the rider or passenger, you may be entitled to claim injury compensation.
-With the help of personal injury lawyers Jefferies Solicitors, you’ll be able to secure the compensation you deserve.
+With the help of Jefferies Solicitors, you’ll be able to secure the compensation owed to you.